The Central Hub for DSM Community and Information

 This is a great group of DSM diehards.
 You have resources here beyond what most car owners ever dreamed of.
 Let us know how you two are doing for progress.

-Assuming u just changed the battery and battery only and it was not installed incorrectly the cars ecu is ok.
-I'm also assuming the car has never had the throttle body serviced a cars ecu is a learning computer it has KAM or Keep Alive Memory when u disconnect the battery u wipe its memory it will lose idle control.
-Disconnect the battery remove the throttle body.
-Give it a good cleaning of the bore and remove the Iac motor and lance both the bore and plunger then re install reconnect battery and u should be good to go
+Assuming you just changed the battery and battery only and it was not installed incorrectly the cars ECU is ok.
+I'm also assuming the car has never had the throttle body serviced.
+A cars ECU is a learning computer, it has KAM or Keep Alive Memory.
+When you disconnect the battery you wipe its memory and it will lose idle control.

 Support Vendors who Support the DSM Community